gunapemmaraju/GettingCleaningData/codebook.md

 This feature list, and more details about the project can be found at : https://class.coursera.org/getdata-006 under the Project section.

 ## Features Introduction
-To introduce the features, I am pasting the relevant information from the features_info.txt at the above mentioned course project website.
+To introduce the features, the relevant information from the features_info.txt at the above mentioned course project website is pasted below.

 <i>
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.